 But there are some things, other than booking flights and hotels, that can be useful to keep in mind, and I am more than happy to assist you on your path to the perfect elopement experience.

 First you need to answers a few questions to yourself:

-- What date would you like to be married?
+- What date would you like to get married?

 - Which season suits us?

-- Which location you want to elope to?
+- What location do you want to elope to?

-- Inviting any guests?
-(Intimate wedding with a few family and friends can still be call an elopement!)
+- Are you inviting any guests?
+(Intimate weddings with a few family and friends can still be called an elopement!)